 Hailing from the Garden State, Dr. Frohwein completed his undergraduate studies at Rutgers University in New Brunswick, NJ, prior to moving to Philadelphia, PA.
 He was awarded his Doctor of Medicine at Temple University School of Medicine and completed his residency training in Anesthesiology at the Thomas Jefferson University Hospital.
 He then pursued an ACGME-approved Fellowship in Pain Medicine, also at Thomas Jefferson, prior to relocating to the Orlando area where he has continuously served the Central Florida community.
-He is Board Certified in Anesthesiology, with a Subspecialty Certification in Pain Management.
-He has also achieved Diplomat Status by the American Board of Pain Medicine.
+He is board certified in Anesthesiology, with a subspecialty certification in Pain Management.
+He has also achieved Diplomate Status by the American Board of Pain Medicine.

 Through his training and clinical practice, Dr. Frohwein has extensive experience in advanced pain management procedures including radio-frequency neurotomy, peripheral nerve ablation, spinal cord stimulation and diagnostic and therapeutic spine injection procedures under both fluoroscopic and ultrasound guidance.
 He has vast expertise with a wide variety of cervical, thoracic, and lumbar interventions including epidural, facet, and sacroiliac joint injections, sympathetic blocks, and peripheral joint and nerve blocks, among others.
 Dr. Frohwein’s clinical interests also include state-of-the-art minimally invasive percutaneous techniques for a variety of spine conditions.

-Dr. Frohwein utilizes a patient-tailored multimodal approach to the treatment of pain.
-A sample of the pain problems Dr. Frohwein addresses include, degenerative disc disease of the cervical, thoracic, and lumbar spine, spinal stenosis, disc herniation, radiculopathy, sacroiliac joint dysfunction, post-laminectomy syndrome, neuropathic pain, post-herpetic neuralgia, and complex regional pain syndrome.
+Dr. Frohwein utilizes a patient-tailored multimodal approach to treat pain.
+A sample of the pain problems Dr. Frohwein addresses include, degenerative disc disease of the cervical, thoracic, and lumbar spine, spinal stenosis, disc herniation, radiculopathy, sacroiliac joint dysfunction, post-laminectomy syndrome, neuroapthic pain, post-herpetic neuralgia, and complex regional pain syndrome.